gabrielachavez2019/Zika_MD/README.md

 - em.trr: Binary full-precision trajectory
 - em.gro: Energy-minimized structure

 There are two very important factors to evaluate to determine if EM was successful.
 The first is the potential energy (printed at the end of the EM process, even without -v).
-Epot should be negative, and (for a simple protein in water) on the order of 105-106, depending on the system size and number of water molecules.
+Epot should be negative, and (for a simple protein or RNA in water) on the order of 105-106, depending on the system size and number of water molecules.
 The second important feature is the maximum force, Fmax, the target for which was set in minim.mdp - "emtol = 1000.0" - indicating a target Fmax of no greater than 1000 kJ mol-1 nm-1.
 It is possible to arrive at a reasonable Epot with Fmax > emtol.
 If this happens, your system may not be stable enough for simulation.
 Evaluate why it may be happening, and perhaps change your minimization parameters (integrator, emstep, etc).

 Let's do a bit of analysis.
 The em.edr file contains all of the energy terms that GROMACS collects during EM.
 You can analyze any .edr file using the GROMACS energy module: